favrecr/w251-hw3-1/README.md

 # w251-hw3 - Homework 3

 ## Overview
-Thhis repo contains the components of a lightweight IoT application pipeline that collects images of faces detected from a webcam feed on an edge device (the Nvidia Jetson TX2) and transmits them to the cloud to be processed and stored (an IBM CLoud Object Store).
+Thhis repo contains the components of a lightweight IoT application pipeline that collects images of faces detected from a webcam feed on an edge device (the Nvidia Jetson TX2) and transmits them to the cloud to be processed and stored (an IBM Cloud Object Store).

 ## Implementation Details
 All components are implemented as containerized applications deployed on the edge device (to capture and forward image) and the cloud (to receive, process and store).
 MQTT protocol is used for communication and transmitting images across components.